socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

-accepting that static contracts and workflows do not comply with the REST level 3 vision of HATEOAS because the implementation effort on client and server side required for hypermedia-driven state transitions is not justified in this scenario (not requiring dynamic workflows) and there is good contract language and tool support (Open API, Swagger tools).
+accepting that static contracts and workflows do not comply with the REST level 3 vision of HATEOAS because the implementation effort on client and server side required for hypermedia-driven state transitions is not justified in this scenario (not requiring dynamic workflows) and there is good contract language and tool support (OpenAPI, Swagger tools).
 ```

 <!-- This would  the only place in the tutorial we talk about Layers (SSD activity has it), so removed "in the Service Layer" from "we decided for" (for now) now -->